whitneyburton/portfolios/students/1507/jeff-ruane/20160122-jeff_ruane-m4.markdown

 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/revenge_of_idea_box.markdown)
 * [Heroku Deployment](https://jbrr-ideabox2.herokuapp.com)

 In this project, I made IdeaBox again using jQuery, AJAX, and a Rail API.
-I was evaluated by Lovisa and recieved a total score of 148/150.
+I was evaluated by Lovisa and received a total score of 148/150.

 * Data Model: 5
 * Viewing Ideas: 9